LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/business-activity-grid.md

 ![](/img/Business-activity-grid1.png)

-For all metrics available within this dashboard please search the Report Builder Data Metrics by Business Activity in the Developers Community.
+For all metrics available within this dashboard please search the Report Builder Data Metrics by the name of the dashboard in the [Developers Community.](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html)

 ![](/img/General-Data-metrics-table.png)